ices-tools-dev/SEAwise/README.md

 ### Project structure and available repositories: ###

-* WP1 - Knowledge exchange and integration:
-  * …

 * WP2 - Social and economic effects of fishing:
   * Task 2.1: Identification of key social and economic aspects of fisheries [link to repository](https://github.com/ices-tools-dev/SEAwise_T2.1)
   * Task 2.2: Economic and climate impacts of fishing [link to repository](https://github.com/ices-tools-dev/SEAwise_T2.2)